-Your hypothesis: what is going to happen when you shine the laser light or insert the skewer down the straw to try and hit the coin?
+Your hypothesis: what is going to happen when you insert the skewer down the straw to try and hit the coin?

-What did you observe when you shone the laser light or inserted the skewer down the straw to try and hit the coin?
+What did you observe when you inserted the skewer down the straw to try and hit the coin?

 Your explanation: Why do you think the coin was not where it appeared to be?